Mohnish226/Fake-News-Detection/README.md

 ### Fake News Detection

+>In recent years, the spread of misinformation or "Fake News" has increased exponentially due to the increasing use of social media / online platforms.
+As a number of people rely on information on the Internet, it is necessary to combat information that is not true or misleading.
+Malicious information may affect a large number of people.
+This misleading information is limited not only to individuals or locations, but also scientific facts.
+While there is ample evidence, there is plenty of inaccurate knowledge accessible on social media and online platforms.
+In this project, we developed and evaluated vaious types of systems that will be able to distinguish whether or not the text presented includes "Fake News"

 ### Datasets from:
 1. [Fake and real news dataset: Classifying the news](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset/)
 2. [Getting Real about Fake News: Text & metadata from fake & biased news sources around the web](https://www.kaggle.com/mrisdal/fake-news)